 - Total Cost of Personal Loans & Monthly Installment

-While interest rates do vary from lender to lender, we have put together a summary chart here to provide a general overview of how much personal loans can cost.
-For calculations, we assume that you are making somewhere between S$30,000 and S$40,000 annually, and are taking out a personal loan of S$10,000.
+While interest rates vary between lenders, our summary chart provides a general overview of how much personal loans can cost.
+For calculations, we assume that annual incomes of about S$30,000 and personal loan principals of S$10,000.

 It is important to note the difference between annual flat rate and effective interest rate.
 Annual flat rate is simple.
-Banks simply charge a flat rate of around 7% on your principal for every year of your loan's duration.
+Banks simply charge a flat rate of around 7% on the loan principal principal for every year of the loan's duration.
 If you borrowed S$50,000 at 7% for 3 years, for example, then you will have to pay an interest of S$3,500 every year.
-Your monthly payment, then, will be divided into equal parts of S$1,681 that include S$292 of interest payment (S$3,500 divdied by 12) and S$1,389 of principal (S$50,000 divided by 36 months).
+Your monthly payment, then, will be divided into equal parts of S$1,681 that include S$292 of interest payment (S$3,500 divided by 12) and S$1,389 of principal (S$50,000 divided by 36 months).

-On the other hand, effective interest rate is more difficult to understand.
-But this is the true cost of holding a personal loan.
+On the other hand, effective interest rate is the true cost of holding a personal loan.
 Because you are paying your loan back over a period of time, you don't have full access to the money you borrowed for the whole time.
 Therefore, effective interest rate adjusts for this factor to get to the true cost of a loan.
-On average, effective interest rate for personal loans in Singapore ranges from 13% to 15%, though some of the best personal loans in Singapore offer effective interest rates around 10%.
+Additionally, the effective interest rate accounts for fees and promotions that affect the total cost of the loan.
+On average, effective interest rate for personal loans in Singapore ranges from 11% to 14%, though some of the best personal loans in Singapore offer effective interest rates around 8 - 10%.

 |Tenure||Estimated Annual Flat Rate||Estimated Effective Interest Rate|